secrethub/examples/devops-tools/terraform/README.md

 terraform init
 ```

-To update the infrastructure run:
+To create the service account, run:
 ```
 terraform apply
 ```